PycraftDeveloper/PMMA/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Have you spotted a problem with PMMA that needs fixing?
+Use this to let us know!
-title: ''
+title: Bug Report
-labels: ''
+labels: bug
-assignees: ''
+assignees: PycraftDeveloper

 ---